Cookieees/DockerizedRegistry/README.md

 ## Prerequisites
 You will need a token to get the secret.
-You can get this token by logging in to hackattic and visiting [page](https://hackattic.com/challenges/dockerized_solutions).
+You can get this token by logging in to the hackattic and visiting [page](https://hackattic.com/challenges/dockerized_solutions).
 On this page, in the "Getting the problem set" section, you will see a GET request with the "access_token" parameter, get it.

 You also, of course, need to have Docker and ... docker-compose (don't ask me, just coz) installed.
-And finally you'll need unzip installed.
+And finally you'll need unzip installed, for unzip downloaded repository containing solution.
+Or you just can download .sh and .yml files manually

 ## Getting a secret
 ```